kmmanu/SpringBootDocker/README.md

-To Build the docker image : `mvn clean install docker:build` To Run  : `docker run -p 8080:8080 -e SPRING_PROFILES_ACTIVE=esp  kmmanu/spring-boot-docker`
+To Build the docker image : `mvn clean install dockerfile:build` To Run  : `docker run -p 8080:8080 -e SPRING_PROFILES_ACTIVE=esp  -e FOO="Hello World" kmmanu/spring-boot-docker`

 *FROM:* A docker image can use another image available in the docker registry as its base or parent image.
 In the above example, we use the openjdk:8-jdk-alpine image as our base image.
 It is a very lightweight OpenJDK 8 runtime image that uses Alpine Linux.
 (It’s perfect for small Java microservices.)